-"I just want you to know it takes just as much courage for you to do what you do in uniform as it does to for you to reach out and participate in this program," Pence told the Soldiers in her closing remarks.
+"I'm here because this program helped save my marriage.
+I have taken this home and even do it outside of the session," said Lewis."I just want you to know it takes just as much courage for you to do what you do in uniform as it does to for you to reach out and participate in this program," Pence told the Soldiers in her closing remarks.
 "Thank you for what you do."